aa-tt/page-stats/README.md

 - ~10 visits per user
 - 1M * 10 * 10 ~ 100 Million events per day (Kafka to capture these events)
 - Admin Dashboard to show page stats region and timestamp wise (Relationl DB like Postgres to store dashboard data for region and daily, weekly, monthly aggregations)
 - Processing of events and storage (Need an intermediary step to process and store the events in a DB like timeseries database.
 InfluxDB can be used here.
+As data is stored in timeseries DB, fetching them for a time duration say 1w, 1m, etc. is faster.
 To process huge amount of events and aggregate them as daily, weekly, monthly by computing for a date, Spark jobs can be used.)

 ## Flow Overview